thejandroman/bing-wallpaper/README.md

 - Mac OS X 10.8 - 10.12
 - Ubuntu 12.04 - 16.04
+- Fedora 28

 How to use?
 -----------
 * Just run the **bing-wallpaper.sh** script from the terminal.
 The script will download today's bing image.
-* To see available options run the sript with the `--help` flag:
+* To see available options run the script with the `--help` flag:

 ```
 $ ./bing-wallpaper.sh --help